tb9757/Assignment-1---Healthcare-analysis/README.md

 ## Hypothesis and how to validate?

 -   Hypothesis 1: On average, men pay more in insurance charges than women.
 I will calculate the average cost of insurance for both men and women and compare them in a chart.
--   Hypothesis 2: Being a smoker increases your insurance charges more than being overweight.
-I will plot a graph of age against cost and colour for both smoker and bmi (in categories), to see which increases insurance costs by more.
+-   Hypothesis 2: Being older increases your insurance charges more than being overweight.
+I will use a correlation heatmap to see which correlates more with charges
 -   Hypothesis 3: Insurance charges are greater in the East of the US than the West.
-I will compare insurance costs in the east to the west using a compararive chart
+I will compare average insurance costs in the east to the west.

 ## Project Plan

--   Outline the high-level steps taken for the analysis.
--   How was the data managed throughout the collection, processing, analysis and interpretation steps?
--   Why did you choose the research methodologies you used?
+-   My plan is to examine the data, looking for null values, checking data types and thinking about if there is any feature creation I could undergo to make any interesting conclusions from the data.
+-   I indend to split the regions into north and south as well as east and west.
+I also categorised BMI by using the NHS guidlines for the different categories.
+-   I will make a boxplot to investigate if there were any outliers in the data
+-   I will use scatter plots and correlation heat maps to see the correlation between the data.
+If there is a correlation between the data it can be easily seen using the scatterplots.
+If it is harder to see you can visualise it with a correlation heatmap.
+-   I want to use the scatter plots to be able to predict insurance charges, so I will use an interactive plotly chart, which allows you to hover over the data to see the values

 ## The rationale to map the business requirements to the Data Visualisations